emholmes/readme-generator-node-challenge/README.md

     npm install

 ## Usage
 After you clone the repo to your local machine, open the package up in your favorite IDE.
-Make sure npm is installed (hint: `npm -v`).
+Make sure node.js and npm are installed (hint: `node -v` & `npm -v`).
 From within your local package’s root directory install inquirer.js, `npm install inquirer`.
 This will install all inquirer dependencies.
 Once inquirer is installed, execute the program by running `node index.js` in the terminal.
 You will be prompted with some questions about the project for the README being generated.
 Once all questions are answered, a README.md is generated in the root directory.

 ## Video Walkthrough
 [Video walkthrough](https://drive.google.com/file/d/1C93Apu6RfJPSAJdn-KKaQ2Ckb8MRg0f4/view)